-With Jamie and Jools Oliver advising us that their two elder daughters were there for the birth of the latest addition to the Oliver family, I wondered if that was acceptable.
-More importantly, I wondered who was I to judge.
+With Jamie and Jools HAVING their two daughters there for the birth of the latest addition to the Oliver family, I wondered if that was acceptable.
+THEN I wondered who was I to judge?

 When the four year old asked me recently if he could see my baby hole, I politely declined.

 As far as I’m concerned theory is fine, however public showings and practical demonstrations of the..er..ins and outs of my vagina are not on my offspring-appropriate viewing list.

 Perhaps that’s why, when I heard the Olivers had their two eldest daughters in the birthing room with them as they welcomed their fifth child into the world, I grimmaced a little.